Estimated reading time: 7 minutesHeadaches are a frequent complaint among my hypermobile clients and The Zebra Club community.

 Exploring self-treatment for neck-related headache issues

-• The Head Meditation Audio in The Zebra Club is reportedly very helpful for headache pain management.
+- The Head, Neck, and Shoulders Meditation Audio in The Zebra Club is reportedly very helpful for headache pain management.

 FAQ